Navigation

 5. If you want to use the XML format, add also ",*.xml" to the pattern list

-7. Press "Choose..." and locate the Arbed application.
+7. Click the chooser button at the right of "Command:" and locate the Arbed application.
 On Windows, it's Arbed.exe, while on OS X go inside Arbed.app, into Contents, into MacOS and choose "Arbed" therein (you may have to go the Finder, right-click on Arbed.app, do "Show Package Contents", and then drag the opened folder into the "Select File" dialog in order to navigate into the .app bundle).

 8. Under "Arguments:", enter: --showdiff -showAlerts -noExternals ${leftFile} ${rightFile}